"Security vs. Interoperability" Arguments: An Analytical Framework: Introduction

-Such arguments are often framed as technical arguments about incurring unacceptable security risks, that courts and policymakers should be deferent to.
-These seemingly technical arguments may carry particular weight---for an audience of policymakers, regulators, and the general public---when invoked by companies that are already responsible for vast amounts of personal data that could be put at risk by an ill-advised regulation, especially those companies which have an established reputation for security and privacy.
+Such ``security vs. interoperability'' arguments are often framed as technical arguments about incurring unacceptable security risks---an area outside the usual expertise of courts and policymakers, and squarely within that of the tech companies subject to regulation.\footnote{Not only because of technological expertise in general, but also due to companies' detailed knowledge of how their own systems work.} Perhaps the most prominent past instance where companies made technical arguments about incurring unacceptable security risks was in resisting government efforts to weaken encryption \cite{fbi_case}---in that context, the companies were widely seen as the champions of the public interest.\footnote{These security-critical arguments may well have served the companies’ business interests as well.} Arguments about the security risks of interoperation may carry particular weight---for policymakers, regulators, and the general public---when raised by the same companies, which are already responsible for vast amounts of sensitive data that could be imperiled by ill-advised regulation and have established reputations for security and privacy.

+Although companies should be able to put forward the best case for their own interests in such regulatory contexts, this trend is concerning if and when seemingly technical arguments are treated with more deference than business or policy arguments, as more objective or factual, or as matters on which courts and regulators should defer to companies' technological expertise.

+The defining characteristic of ``security vs. interoperability'' arguments is the potential for them to instrumentalize ``security'' into a cause for deference that is convenient for business ends.
+Consider the quote above---Google is right: alternative app stores may contain lots of malware. \emph{But does this argument mean that regulators should drop their antitrust efforts because of the grave security harm that Google argues will result?} That does not follow directly.
+The security community might say that is a question of antitrust law or policy and beyond our domain---but the answer to that antitrust question hinges on a security question beyond antitrust experts' domain.